-- 1. If the EA believes this Side Letter is being violated, the President or designee shall request a meeting with the Human Resource Officer or designee to review concerns.
+1. If the EA believes this Side Letter is being violated, the President or designee shall request a meeting with the Human Resource Officer or designee to review concerns.
 The meeting shall be held within 5 calendar days of the request.
 In the event matters are not resolved to the EA's satisfaction, at the sole discretion of the EA, the EA may move any alleged violation of this Agreement to binding arbitration, beginning at Section 4.09 of the MOU.
 If an arbitrator determines that the District violated any provision in Part A and/or Part B of this Agreement, then Part A and/or Part B inclusive shall automatically be rendered null and void and terminated.
 For example, if an arbitrator determined that the District only violated a provision in Part A of this Agreement, the District would terminate the College Intern Program.
 The High School Intern Program would not be affected.
 If an Intern Program is terminated, all Interns in that program shall be terminated within 7 calendar days from the date of receipt of the arbitrator's decision.
-If an arbitrator determines that the District violated any provision in Part E of this Agreement, then Part A and Part B shall automatically be rendered null and void and terminated null and void and terminated null and void and terminated null provision in Part E of this Agreement, then Part A and Part B shall - 2.
-Upon termination of Part A and/or Part B, as a result of the arbitrator's decision, the District shall have the right to discontinue the work performed by an Intern or offer current bargaining unit employees overtime to complete the work that was previously performed by the Interns.
+If an arbitrator determines that the District violated any provision in Part E of this Agreement, then Part A and Part B shall automatically be rendered null and void and terminated.

+2. Upon termination of Part A and/or Part B, as a result of the arbitrator's decision, the District shall have the right to discontinue the work performed by an Intern or offer current bargaining unit employees overtime to complete the work that was previously performed by the Interns.